SUMMARY:

 What is CUI

-On the other hand, CUI is any information created by a government agency or possessed by them.
-It requires special safeguards — i.e., a law, regulation, policy, or permit — to disseminate for a contractor to access them.
+On the other hand, CUI is any information created or possessed by a government agency.
+It requires special safeguards — i.e., a law, regulation, policy, or permit — for a contractor to access them.
 There are two specifications under the control of that information determining the safeguarding level: CUI Basic and CUI Specified.

 CUI Basic refers to when information needs protection, but the government doesn’t divulge the exact safeguard necessities.
 When information requires certain safeguards or controls to maintain the information’s privacy and specific rules are disclosed, the information is considered CUI Specified.
 Neither of these includes information held in a non-executive branch agency’s systems that was not created, possessed, or used by an executive branch agency.